Social media and suicide: Background

-Media algorithms tends to popularize videos and posts to inform the country of the rising trouble, which may create a popular appeal to the young and immature minds of teenagers.
-Social media could provide higher risks with the promotion of different kinds of pro-suicidal sites, message boards, chat rooms, and forums.
-Also, the Internet not only reports suicide incidents but documents suicide methods (for example, suicide pacts, an agreement between two or more people to kill themselves at a particular time and often by the same lethal means).
-The role the Internet plays, particularly social media, in suicide-related behavior is a topic of growing interest.
+Media algorithms tend to popularize videos and posts to inform the country of the rising trouble, which may create a popular appeal to the young and immature minds of teenagers.
+This is why, social media could provide higher risks with the promotion of different kinds of pro-suicidal sites, message boards, chat rooms, and forums.
+Moreover, the Internet not only reports suicide incidents but documents suicide methods (for example, suicide pacts, an agreement between two or more people to kill themselves at a particular time and often by the same lethal means).
+Therefore, the role the Internet plays, particularly social media, in suicide-related behavior is a topic of growing interest.

 Cyberbullying

 There is substantial evidence that the Internet and social media can influence suicide-related behavior.
 Such evidence includes an increase in exposure to graphic content.
-According to research by Sameer Hinduja and Justin Patchin, there is also a correlation between cyberbullying and suicide.
-Cyberbullying increases suicidal thoughts by 14.5 percent and suicide attempts by 8.7 percent.
-Children and young people under 25 who are victims of cyberbullying are more than twice as likely to self-harm and enact suicidal behavior.
-Overall, teen suicide rates have increased within the past decade.
-This is a highly considerable public health problem, having over 40,000 suicide deaths in the United States and nearly one million suicide deaths worldwide occurring yearly.
+A research study conducted by Sameer Hinduja and Justin Patchin found a correlation between cyberbullying and suicide.
+According to their findings, cyber-bullying increases suicidal thoughts by 14.5 percent and suicide attempts by 8.7 percent.
+Particularly alarming is the fact that children and young people under 25 who are victims of cyberbullying are more than twice as likely to self-harm and engage in suicidal behavior.
+Overall, teen suicide rates have increased within the past decade.This presents a significant public health concern, with over 40,000 suicides in the United States and nearly one million worldwide annually.

+Adolescents involved in cyberbullying often downplay its seriousness by calling it a joke or blaming the victim.
+These moral disengagement strategies can normalize harmful behavior and reduce feelings of guilt.
+This normalization may increase emotional distress and contribute to risks like depression and suicidal thoughts.

+Recent data from the Centers for Disease Control and Prevention reveals that 14.9 per cent of teenagers have experienced online bullying, while 13.6 per cent of teenagers have seriously attempted suicide.
+Both of these incidents are in increasing numbers in the United States.
+Furthermore, in numerous recent incidents, cyber-bullying led the victim to commit suicide; this phenomenon is now known as cyberbullicide.
+Many parents and children are unaware of the dangers and potential legal consequences of cyberbullying.
+As a response, anti-bullying regulations implemented by schools aim to prevent any form of bullying, including through technology, and protect students from online harassment.
+While some states have enacted laws against cyberbullying, there are currently no federal regulations addressing this issue.